All photos can be viewed in our gallery

 The Secretary of State at Dept. of International Development, Justine Greening, visits DHSG to learn about range of international activities & partnerships at DHSG and enjoys presentations by the pupils

-The school receives the International School Award for the 4th time since 2006 and enjoys links with 17 countries globally.
-It is named a Best Practice ISA School A new Maths block is constructed next to the MFL block which opened a few years previously
+International School Award 2018 - The school receives the International School Award for the 5th time since 2006 and enjoys links with 17 countries globally.

 Best state funded school